DaoistXuandu/exercise-profiling/README.md

 C. highest-gpa
 ![alt text](static/image_12.png)

 After completing the profiling and performance optimization process, we conducted another performance test using JMeter.
-The results showed a significant improvement: response time decreased from 850ms to 230ms (72.9% faster), throughput increased from 120 requests/sec to 430 requests/sec, and CPU usage dropped from 85% to 40%.
+The results showed a significant improvement: response time decreased for every all-student, all-student-name and highest-gpa and throughput increased for every all-student, all-student-name and highest-gpa.
 These metrics confirm that our optimizations drastically enhanced the application's efficiency, making it significantly more performant and scalable.